treeverse/lakeFS/clients/spark/README.md

 ## Publishing a new version
 We publish the client to Sonatype, and an Uber-Jar of the client to S3.
-To do it, use the [GitHub Action](https://github.com/treeverse/lakeFS/actions/workflows/publish-spark-metadata-client.yaml).
+To do it, you should trigger the [GitHub Action](https://github.com/treeverse/lakeFS/actions/workflows/publish-spark-metadata-client.yaml).

 ### Manual publish